 This occurs when the user clicks on a phishing link or infected websites.
 Ransomware hack the computer with system vulnerability.
 A good example of this is a computer running an outdated version of the software.

 Eternalblue vulnerability is what NotPeya and Wannacy Ransomware often exploit.
 Microsoft has already addressed the issue by releasing a patch.

 Trojan is often bundled with ransomware.
 Trojan is a type of malware that pretends to be a useful software.
 When user downloads and installs the file that seems to be legitimate Trojan installs itself then it installs ransomware on the computer.

-Comodo AEP develops a fileless malware security system
+Xcitium AEP develops a fileless malware security system

-Comodo being aware of hackers developing advanced techniques to bypass security, created HIPS (Host Intrusion Prevention System) that is specifically designed to detect and combat fileless malware such as fileless Ransomware and Rootkit.
+Xcitium being aware of hackers developing advanced techniques to bypass security, created HIPS (Host Intrusion Prevention System) that is specifically designed to detect and combat fileless malware such as fileless Ransomware and Rootkit.

 Since fileless malware cannot be detected by traditional signature-based detection, HIPS detects fileless malware using Behavioral Monitoring Technique.
 It constantly looks for behavioral patterns to identify malware.

 Because it has a default ruleset that provides high level of protection, it instantly protects the registry and critical system files against malware attacks.
 Ransomware hack the registry because it contains the vital information of the operating system.

 - Files/ Folders

 It also monitors the keyboard, physical memory, computer monitor, and disks for direct access.
 Fileless malware such as Keylogger directly accesses the keyboard to track the key pressed and record it to steal the password.